 - In case of volatile environments, where immediate impacts of certain events can’t be easily measured;

-- In case of expensive problems where higher accuracy can result into higher profits.
+- In case of expensive problems where higher accuracy can result in higher profits.

-Price, churn and demand forecasting are areas where we have seen formidable impact with AI.
+Price, churn and demand forecasting are areas where we have seen a formidable impact with AI.

 Price forecasting is when you forecast the evolution of the price of a certain product or material that you either sell or buy.
 This gives you the opportunity to better forecast your revenue streams.
 It can also be useful to adjust your production capacity or marketing actions.

 Churn forecasting is forecasting how likely it is a client leaves your company in a certain time span.
-This is especially useful because a company can adjust their strategy towards their clients based on how likely they are to leave the company soon, and what are their reasons.
+This is especially useful because a company can adjust its strategy towards its clients based on how likely they are to leave the company soon, and what are their reasons.

 Conclusions: combining AI prediction to human expertise

 Traditional forecast methods are becoming outdated and outpaced due to easier access to large datasets and an increase in the available computational power.
-The more complex and changing the environment, the more traditional methods lose their value due to the low accuracy rate and being so time consuming.
+The more complex and changing the environment, the more traditional methods lose their value due to the low accuracy rate and is so time-consuming.

 Will AI replace experts?
 The answer is no.

 In a business context, AI is there to augment managers so they can take more precise data-driven decisions.
 Having a reliable prediction that everyone understands can help facilitate the decision on priorities and actions across departments, in a data-driven way.
 Also, AI can help to valorise experts knowledge even more by combining their knowledge to an algorithmic prediction.
 This approach is particularly powerful in the case of rare events (rare phenomenons such as the firing of top management).
 Finally, a prediction is nothing without a well-executed decision.
 AI simply gives the opportunity to executives and managers to make very well informed decisions and actions, thereby considerably increasing their chances in succeeding.